-- listView Boolean.
+- ListView Boolean.
 Default:False.
-Replaces the normal table view with a list view, showing rows on left and a single selected row on the right. - isPositionOnGenome Boolean.
+Replaces the normal table view with a list view, showing rows on left and a single selected row on the right. - IsPositionOnGenome Boolean.
 Default:False.
 Instructs Panoptes that records in this data table should be interpreted as genomic positions.
-In this case, the Chromosome and Position keys should be defined. - isRegionOnGenome Boolean.
+In this case, the Chromosome and Position keys should be defined. - IsRegionOnGenome Boolean.
 Default:False.
 Instructs Panoptes that records in this datatable should be interpreted as genomic regions.
-In this case, the Chromosome, RegionStart and RegionStop keys should be defined. - chromosome PropertyID.
-Default:chrom.
+In this case, the Chromosome, RegionStart and RegionStop keys should be defined. - BrowserTrackHeightFactor Value.
+Specifies a relative size factor for the genome browser track height (only applicable if IsPositionOnGenome or IsRegionOnGenome is set). - Chromosome PropertyID.
 Specifies the table column ID that contains the chromosome (only to be used if IsPositionOnGenome or IsRegionOnGenome is set).
-Note that the values in this column should correspond to the content of fasta file (see Reference genome source files). - position PropertyID.
-Default:pos.
-Specifies the table column ID that contains the position on the chromosome (only to be used if IsPositionOnGenome is set). - regionStart PropertyID.
-Default:start.
-Specifies the table column ID that contains the start position of the region (only to be used if IsRegionOnGenome is set). - regionStop PropertyID.
-Default:stop.
-Specifies the table column ID that contains the end position of the region (only to be used if IsRegionOnGenome is set). - browserDefaultVisible Boolean.
+Note that the values in this column should correspond to the content of the chromosomes source file (see Reference genome source files). - Position PropertyID.
+Specifies the table column ID that contains the position on the chromosome (only to be used if IsPositionOnGenome is set). - RegionStart PropertyID.
+Specifies the table column ID that contains the start position of the region (only to be used if IsRegionOnGenome is set). - RegionStop PropertyID.
+Specifies the table column ID that contains the end position of the region (only to be used if IsRegionOnGenome is set). - GenomeMaxViewportSizeX Value.
+Specifies the maximum genome browser viewport size (in bp) for which individual data points from this table will be displayed in the tracks. (only to be used if IsPositionOnGenome or IsRegionOnGenome is set). - BrowserDefaultVisible Boolean.
 For genomic regions: specifies the default visibility status of this data table in the genome browser (only to be used if IsRegionOnGenome is set).
-Note that, for genomic position, default visibility is specified on a per-property basis. - maxTableSize Value.
-Default:None. . - browserDefaultLabel PropertyID.
+Note that, for genomic position, default visibility is specified on a per-property basis. - AllowSubSampling Boolean.
+Default:False. .

+MaxTableSize Value.
+Default:None. .

+- BrowserDefaultLabel PropertyID.
 Specifies the default label that is used in the genome browser, used for genomic regions.
-None indicates that no label is displayed by default. - tableBasedSummaryValues List.
-Default:[].
+None indicates that no label is displayed by default. - TableBasedSummaryValues List.
 Declares that numerical genome values for are available for each item in the table.
 Panoptes will process these using the multiresolution filterbanking, and the user can display these as tracks in the genome browser.
 A typical use case is if the data table contains samples that were sequenced, and there is coverage data available